yannvr/codemods/README.md

   - `--state=1`: to destructure the property `state` rather than props
   - `--arrow=1`: target arrow function for destructuring.
 Works only if no extra parentheses are used on function paramaters.
     See `transforms/__tests_/destructure-functions.test.js` for examples

+### Holistic transformation

+`fix`: transforms all your staged files before commit.

+Turns out it is quite destructive (no pun) so you can rather do `fix --safe` which does code cleanup only.

+After trials on projects, I found that using unsafe fix does the destructuring you're after but requires you to review each files.
+Still saving you time and making you happier.

 ### Individuals transformation